Marylyn D. Ritchie, PhD, FACMI

 Edward Rose, MD and Elizabeth Kirk Rose, MD Professor of Genetics and Informatics/Director, Division of Informatics

-The mission of the Ritchie Lab is to improve our understanding of the underlying architecture of common, complex diseases.
-We develop and apply a breadth of translational bioinformatics approaches exploring the genome, the phenome, and the exposome.
-The approaches we take involve the development and application of new statistical, computational, machine learning, and AI methods with a focus on embracing complexity to uncover relationships between multi-omics data, clinical data (mostly from electronic health records), environmental exposures, and social determinants of health.
+Dr. Ritchie is an expert in translational bioinformatics, with a focus on developing, applying, and disseminating algorithms, methods, and tools integrating electronic health records (EHR) with genomics.
+The mission of Dr. Ritchie’s lab (Biomedical and Translational Informatics Laboratory) is to improve our understanding of the underlying architecture of common, complex diseases.
+The approaches that she and her reseach team take involves the development and application of new statistical, computational, machine learning, and AI methods with a focus on embracing complexity to uncover relationships between multi-omics data, clinical, environmental exposures, and social determinants of health.
 These meta-dimensional approaches hold the promise of providing a more comprehensive view of genetic, genomic, and phenotypic information.

 Content Area Specialties